 - Employee Assistance Program (EAP)

-- New in 2018 for Blue Shield PPO plan: Ambulatory Surgery Center option
+- Blue Shield PPO plan: Ambulatory Surgery Center option

 - Chiropractic and Acupuncture benefits for the Kaiser HMO Traditional Plan

 - Health Savings Account with Optum Bank - FAQs and Guide.

 - Additional benefits for employees enrolled in a SISC medical plan include the Employee Assistance Program (EAP), expert medical opinions and 24/7 physician access.

 RETIREE BENEFITS - for retirees age 65 and over

 Faculty - Click here for information on Retirement Health Benefits

 Classified - Click here for information on Retirement Health Benefits